tylerwray/me/blog/react-anti-patterns/index.md

 - What will my coworkers think of this?
 - Is this readable?

-Everyone asks themselves these questions at some point when learning somehting new.
+Everyone asks themselves these questions at some point when learning something new.
 I've been working with React for 3 1/2 now and these are some patterns that have come back to bite me.

 ---